 For things to do in Hill Country beyond the nature, check out my list of over 40 places to go in Texas Hill Country!

 The WestCave Outdoor Discovery Center is a protected preserve only accessible by a guided tour.
 The preserve is home to a fascinating grotto covered in green moss, which is next to a cave that you can explore.
 The area feels like an enchanted oasis straight out of a fairytale.
 Be sure to visit West Cave if you're planning a Texas natural wonders road trip.

 Krause Springs is an enchanting Hill Country swimming hole with an impressive waterfall, over 32 natural springs, a grotto and butterfly garden.
 The swimming hole is on the National Register of historic places and is a great representation of the beauty in Texas Hill Country.

 Take a short hike to a large and beautiful grotto and gaze at the iconic waterfall at Hamilton Pool Preserve.
 This protected canyon is stunning to see and harbors several rare plant species.
 Be sure to make a reservation in advance.
-As of 2022, the swimming is closed at Hamilton Pool Preserve due to falling rocks, but you can still hike to the grotto!
+You can also swim at Hamilton Pool Preserve in a designated area!

 For a full guide on Dripping Springs that includes more information on Hamilton Pool, check out my guide.